-We’re talking about stock options vs. actual stock ownership here.
+We’re talking about stock options vs. actual stock ownership.
 Options are derivatives — financial instruments that have no value on their own.
 The right to buy or sell the underlying stocks gives options their value.

-There’s a lot more to the options vs. stocks discussion…
+There’s more to the options vs. stocks discussion…

-But I want to keep the focus on why YOU should trade options vs. stocks.
+But I want to focus on why YOU should trade options vs. stocks.

-You know how I always say that trading is a battlefield?
+You know how I always say trading is a battlefield?

 Well, options trading is really a battlefield.
 It’s a zero-sum game.
 Either you or the buyer (or seller) will lose.

-The market’s always determined by the balance of supply and demand.
-There will always be winners and losers.
+The market’s determined by the balance of supply and demand.
+There are always winners and losers.

 It’s a bit different for options traders.
 The advantage of buying options vs. stocks is that you get to see the result before you own the stock.

-I trade stocks because, for me, they’re simple.
-There are a lot of ways that people complicate trading.
-For me, that just raises the bar to entry.
+Stocks, for me, are simple.
+People can complicate trading in a lot of ways.
+To me, that just raises the barrier to entry.

-When traders get caught up in complex technical analysis, they can miss the basic truth…
+When traders get caught up in complex technical analysis, they can miss a basic truth…

 Only price pays.